Kudos to energy

-- Panes of glass: Newer windows are mostly DP or TP.
+- Panes of glass: Newer Energy Efficient Windows are mostly DP or TP.
 It might not be that but these are better as they have insulating spacers filled with air or gas and reflect most heat creating more energy efficiency.

-- Edge spaces which warm: These are most important as a leakage here can cause a lot of trouble.
+- Edge spaces that warm: These are most important as a leakage here can cause a lot of trouble.

 Enquire Now for Solar Panels